Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: dezy, Shutterstock

-Do Cane Corsos Need Lots of Exercise?
+Does Cane Corsos Need Lots of Exercises?

-Cane Corsos love to be active, particularly outdoors.
+Cane Corsos loves to be active, particularly outdoors.
 They often do well if given access to a fenced backyard where they can spend a few hours burning off energy and engaging with the world.
 They usually need between 1 and 2 hours of daily physical activity.

 Most enjoy long walks and off-leash playtime.
 Because they’re so large, without a bit of training, they often don’t do well with activities like jogging or running that require a good deal of endurance.
 Start with short distances and slowly increase how far and fast you run or bike with your pet to increase their stamina over time.
 Agility training is another great option that engages canine minds and provides physical activity.